-Parameters cyc - zero or more unique positive integers
+cyc - zero or more distinct positive integers

-Returns the permutation represented by the given cycle
+the permutation represented by the given cycle

-Raises ValueError -
+ValueError -

-- if cyc contains a value less than 1 - if cyc contains the same value more than once property degree classmethod from_cycles (cycles: Iterable[int]) \rightarrow permutation.Permutation
+- if cyc contains a value less than 1 - if cyc contains the same value more than once property degree: int classmethod from_cycles(cycles: Iterable[int]) \rightarrow Permutation

-The degree of the permutation, i.e., the largest integer that it permutes (does not map to itself), or 0 if there is no such integer (i.e., if the permutation is the identity)
+The degree of the permutation.
+This is the largest integer that it permutes (does not map to itself), or 0 if there is no such integer (i.e., if the permutation is the identity).

-Construct a Permutation from zero or more cyclic permutations.
+Construct the product of cyclic permutations.
 Each element of cycles is converted to a Permutation with cycle, and the results (which need not be disjoint) are multiplied together.
-Permutation.from_cycles() (with no arguments) evaluates to the identity permutation.
+Permutation. from_cycles() (with no arguments) evaluates to the identity permutation.